skypjack/entt/docs/md/entity.md

 registry.destroy(view.begin(), view.end());
 ```

-In all cases, the `create` member function accepts also a list of default
-constructible component types to assign to the entities before to return.
-It's a
-faster alternative to the creation and subsequent assignment of components.

 When an entity is destroyed, the registry can freely reuse it internally with a
 slightly different identifier.
 In particular, the version of an entity is
 increased after destruction.<br/>